yourlabs/playlabs/README.rst

 correspond to an ansible role name, the other is the level of user within that role, that's why roles is a key value pair.

-Every time you bootstrap a machine from a directory that is an inventory, it will install all users.
+Every time you init a machine from a directory that is an inventory, it will install all users.

 Options